Jarhead (book): Reception

-Adams noted that Swofford's principle enemy during his time in the Middle East as recounted in Jarhead was himself as he was so trapped in despair over the prospect that his girlfriend in the United States was being unfaithful that he seriously contemplated committing suicide.
+Adams noted that Swofford's principal enemy during his time in the Middle East as recounted in Jarhead was himself, as he was so trapped in despair over the prospect that his girlfriend in the United States was being unfaithful that he seriously contemplated committing suicide.
 Adams felt the main weakness in the book was that although Swofford was being honest in depicting the life of a Marine, his voice was so fractured through the prism of others that there was something superficial about the book.
 Swofford himself wrote in Jarhead that: "The language we own is not ours.
 It is not a private language, but derived from Marine Corps history and lore and tactics."
 Adams noted that most of Swofford's ideas about what military life was like was based on Vietnam war films such as Apocalypse Now and Full Metal Jacket, and that at times it felt like that Swofford was merely recycling a "script".
 Adams concluded: "As a result, for all its show of honesty about the realities of battle, the anger at loss of life is never quite heartfelt, and the labyrinthine self-pity at the soldier's lot never quite earned.
 What this book brings home is that the modern soldier or, at least the modern American soldier, buttressed by overwhelming aerial firepower, is essentially a marginal figure.
 In the aftermath of a war he never really got to fight, Swofford suggests that 'sometimes you wish you'd killed an Iraqi'.
 His experience leaves him with a sense of anticlimax, of unfinished business, a hollowness that his government seems to have shared."